ipyflow/ipyflow/README.md

 ### Execution Suggestions

-To keep the execution state consistent with the code in cells, rerun the turquoise cells, and avoid the red cells:
+To keep the execution state consistent with the code in cells, rerun the turquoise-highlighted cells, and avoid the red-highlighted cells:

 <p align="center">
 <img src="https://raw.githubusercontent.com/ipyflow/ipyflow/master/img/suggestions.gif" />
 </p>

-A turquoise input with red output just means that the output may be out-of-sync.
+A turquoise-highlighted input with red-highlighted output just means that the output may be out-of-sync.

 ### Reactivity